 Adam Frank, Associate Dean of Student Life (Co-Chair)

-Kristy Robinson, Acting Director of Personal Counseling (Co-Chair)
+Kristy Robinson, Acting Director of Mental Health and Counseling Services (Co-Chair)

 Scott Sullivan, Director of Security

 Josh Gaccione, Director of Student Support Services

 Sophia Piñeiro, Assistant Director of Student Services

 George Keteku, Faculty, Curriculum Chair

 Joe Cooke, Director of the Cross County Extension Site